-Tonido is the best personal cloud server or home cloud server, which keeps all your files onto the computer and lets you access them through a smartphone, web browser or any DLNA enabled device.
+FileCloud is the best personal cloud server or home cloud server, which keeps all your files on the computer and lets you access them through a smartphone, web browser, or any DLNA-enabled device.
 You can install and set it up within no time, making your computer a highly secure and reliable private cloud server.

-It helps to share and backup large files and have full control over who can access the files, and obviously, you can access any device.
+It helps to share and back up large files and have full control over who can access the files; obviously, you can access any device.
 You can enjoy all your movies, music, and all other media files from anywhere.
-Tonido is considered a perfect media cloud server for your family, friends, and colleagues.
+FileCloud is considered a perfect media cloud server for your family, friends, and colleagues.

 Git-annex is a cross-platform file synchronization open source cloud storage software for managing files with git without knowing what’s in it.
 This git managing software is available for all the major OS, including Linux, Windows, Android, and macOS.

-It manages all the git repository without any digital footprint or session into git again.
+It manages all the git repositories without any digital footprint or session into git again.
 It ensures data duplicity for backup if lost and lets you access it instantly when and as required.

 Install Git-annex on Ubuntu Linux